 What has been the most effective form of advertising for your business?

-Editorial, direct marketing and industry events / trade fairs have proven to be the most effective way to promote our products.
-Since our main business comes from whole sale sales to retailers aiming our marketing to them is most effective.
-As particular times of the year like Christmas, we also do quite a lot of sales to consumers so focusing the advertising to suit the season is also effective.
+Editorial, direct marketing, and industry events/trade fairs have proven to be the most effective way to promote our products.
+Since our main business comes from wholesale sales to retailers aiming our marketing to them is most effective.
+At particular times of the year like Christmas, we also do quite a lot of sales to consumers so focusing the advertising to suit the season is also effective.

 We are active on social media and it is an important tool for our business.
 We like to create awareness and share funny things as well.

-What do you think the Federal or State Government could do to help make it easier for small business?
+What do you think the Federal or State Government could do to help make it easier for small businesses?

-Initiatives like the current ability to deduct higher sums for purchases of plant and equipment are very helpful for small business.
+Initiatives like the current ability to deduct higher sums for purchases of plants and equipment are very helpful for small businesses.
 Previously there were concessions on import duties on eco-friendly products or materials.
 These were helpful and I would like them brought back in again.

 What are your plans to expand the business?